dubzzz/fast-check/website/docs/tutorials/quick-start/basic-setup.md

 This project is relying on [Vitest](https://vitest.dev/) to run the tests.

 :::tip Test runners
 Whether you prefer using [Jest](https://jestjs.io/), [Vitest](https://vitest.dev/), [Ava](https://github.com/avajs/ava#readme) or any other, choice is yours! fast-check is designed to be independent of the test runner you use, so you can choose the runner that works best for your project.
-More details on [Usage with other test runners](/link-missing).
 :::

 ## Run the tests